belhadjm27-coder/Ice-Safety-On-Lakes/README.md

 # Ice-Thikness Prediction On Trout Lake
-Developing an AI based application that generated ice thickness to assist ice users when to begin and cease using the lake in winter and spring, respectively.
+Creating an AI-powered application that estimates ice thickness to help users determine when to start and finish using the lake in winter and spring, respectively.
+Machine learning will analyze Weather Canada data to produce highly accurate ice-thickness predictions for Trout Lake through a Python program that integrates thermodynamic equations.